Where to Aim when Hog Hunting

 The better a hunters aim, the more time spent hunting and the less time spent tracking.
 Wounded wild hogs can run for miles after being shot with poor placement.
 If a hog isn't pressured, they are more likely to stay nearby and bed down.
 If a hog is pressured, the adrenaline can push them long distances.
 Good shot placement results in clean kills and more time spent hunting.

 Generally speaking, hogs are nocturnal animals and are most nocturnal during and after deer season primarily due to the pressure from hunters as well as the cold weather pushing them to continuously search for food.
-This time of year is a great time to night hunt for hogs, and having a quality hog hunting light that will illuminate the pigs without spooking them can help you make cleaner kills and maximize your efficiency while hog hunting.
+This time of year is a great time to night hunt for hogs, and having a quality hog hunting light and hog hunting equipment that will illuminate the pigs without spooking them can help you make cleaner kills and maximize your efficiency while hog hunting.

 Where to Aim when Hog Hunting with a Bow